Here’s the essential network of over 100 programs, partnerships and agencies which together address Winnipeg’s most critical social issues.

 Provides youth with a safe and positive place during the critical hours when they are not in school.
 The drop-in centre offers recreation and volunteer opportunities, as well as hot meal and homework programs.
-United Way funding supports the centre’s music program, which aims to nurture young people’s artistic talents and musical skills.
-Programming is available seven days a week during the school year and five days a week in July and August.
+United Way supports the centre’s music program, which aims to nurture young people’s artistic talents and musical skills.

 Urban Circle Training Centre ●

-Urban Circle Training Centre provides culturally appropriate education and training to Indigenous women and men in Winnipeg.
-Since 1991, they have offered certified programming that connects to both cultural teachings and labour-market demands.
-A partner in the Winnipeg AssetBuilders Partnership, Urban Circle Training Centre offers money management training and matched savings programs that help individuals and families in low-income situations build their assets for long-term stability and financial independence.
+Provides culturally appropriate education and training to Indigenous women and men in Winnipeg including certified programming that connects to both cultural teachings and labour-market demands.
+A partner in the Winnipeg AssetBuilders Partnership, Urban Circle Training Centre offers money management training and matched savings programs that help individuals and families in low-income situations achieve financial stability and independence

 Villa Rosa ●